Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Constructing SVD-based discriminators

 In the preceding section, we briefly reviewed the general mathematical framework for constructing any $\chi^{2}$ discriminator in CBC signal searches.
-This section applies that methodology to construct a $\chi^{2}$ to specifically discriminate blip and tomte glitches from BBH signals effectively.
-It involves constructing a set of basis vectors that span a low-dimensional subspace of $\mathcal{D}$, based on the framework of the generic $\chi^{2}$ discriminator~\cite{Dhurandhar:2017aan}, as discussed in Sec.~\ref{chisq_review}.
-A few earlier approaches~\cite{Joshi:2020eds, Choudhary:2022nvs} based on the unified $\chi^{2}$ formalism efficiently employ the sine-Gaussian model of glitches to construct the $\chi^2$.
-In contrast, this work utilizes {\it the blip as well as tomte glitches in real detector data} to construct the $\chi^2$.
-The key idea involves the construction of a function space based on the time-domain characteristics of blips and tomtes.
-To avoid over-fitting the $\chi^2$ statistic to the glitches, we used a relatively few ($\sim 100$) blips and a similar number of tomte glitches for this construction.
-Subsequently, this function space is used to compute the new $\chi^{2}$ on other $\sim 3000$ blip ($\sim 700$ tomte) glitches.
-The assumption is that a reasonably sized sample of blip (tomte) glitches is a good representation of all glitches of that kind.
-Essentially, the blips (tomtes) cover a relatively small subspace of the data vector space.
+This section applies that methodology to construct a $\chi^{2}$ to specifically discriminate blip, tomte, koi fish, and low-frequency blip glitches from BBH signals effectively.
+It involves constructing a set of basis vectors that span a low-dimensional subspace of $\mathcal{D}$, based on the framework of the generic $\chi^{2}$ discriminator~\cite{Dhurandhar:2017aan}, as discussed in section~\ref{chisq_review}.
+A few earlier approaches~\cite{Joshi:2020eds, Choudhary:2022nvs} based on the unified $\chi^{2}$ formalism efficiently employ the sine-Gaussian model of blips to construct the $\chi^2$.
+In contrast, this work utilizes {\it the blip, tomte, koi fish and low-frequency blip} glitches in real detector data to construct the $\chi^2$.
+The key idea involves the construction of a function space based on the time-domain characteristics of the glitches.
+To avoid over-fitting the $\chi^2$ statistic to the glitches, we used a relatively few (i.e., $\sim 100$) glitches from each class to construct the corresponding function space.
+Subsequently, this function space is used to compute the new $\chi^{2}$ on larger sets of glitches, comprising $\sim 3000$ blips, $\sim 700$ tomtes, $\sim 1200$ koi fishes, and $\sim 1300$ low-frequency blips.
+The assumption is that a reasonably sized sample of glitches is a good representation of all glitches of that kind.
+Essentially, the glitches cover a relatively small subspace of the data vector space.